Coiot/silly-kitty/content/_index.md

     description: Open to anyone regardless of where you live or your income level!
       This is the perfect opportunity to alter those neighborhood kitties that just “hang around”, feral kitties, or your own much loved pet.
-  - title: Trap Rentals
-    icon:
-      enabled: true
-      icon: fa-unlock-alt
-      style: style2
-    description: We have free trap rentals ( with a $75 deposit that is fully refunded) and advice on how to use them for any residents wishing to spay/neuter community cats.
-To request assistance, email us at nwacommunitycatproject.org
   - title: Support Network
     icon:
       enabled: true